 How Can Surgery Help Treat Lung Cancer?

 Surgery is a form of treatment that can be used alone but is mostly used in conjunction with other treatments, such as radiation or chemotherapy.
-Learn more about how surgery can help lung cancer patients and potential side effects.
+Learn more about the benefits of surgery for lung cancer patients and potential side effects.

 Surgery for Lung Cancer Patients